deanwampler/spark-scala-tutorial/README.markdown

 This example does not have a Hadoop version, so we'll only run it locally.

-In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `WordCount2` and click the "Start" button.
-The messages near the end of the output in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.

-Alternatively, in the Activator `shell` or SBT, you can run it one of three ways:
+Use SBT to run it, using one of the following three methods:

 * Enter the `run` command and select the number corresponding to the `WordCount2` program.
 * Enter `run-main WordCount2`
 * Enter `ex2`, a command alias for `run-main WordCount2`.
-(The alias is defined in the project's `build.sbt` file.)
+(The alias is defined in the project's `./build.sbt` file.)

 Either way, the output is written to `output/kjv-wc2` in the local file system.
 Use a file browser or another terminal window to view the files in this directory.
 You'll find an empty `_SUCCESS` file that marks completion and a `part-00000` file that contains the data.